 The preparation of these financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
 These estimates include certain assumptions related to doubtful accounts receivable, stock-based services, valuation of financial instruments, and income taxes.
-On an on-going basis, we evaluate these estimates, including those related to revenue recognition and concentration of credit risk.
-We base our estimates on historical experience and on various other assumptions that are believed to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
+On an on-going basis, we evaluate these estimates, including those related to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 We believe our estimates have not been materially inaccurate in past years, and our assumptions are not likely to change in the foreseeable future.